Most issues domestic workers encounter can be avoided if there is a better understanding of their rights.

 - You or your family members have created a timetable for your domestic worker.
 The timetable is full of tasks because you expect her to be busy and productive throughout the day.

-- You think your domestic worker is lucky to have a job in Hong Kong and you don't pay her a dollar more than the legal minimum (currently HK$4,310 a month).
+- You think your domestic worker is lucky to have a job in Hong Kong and you don't pay her a dollar more than the legal minimum (as of October 2017 HK$4,410 a month).

 Jason Y. Ng is a bestselling author, news columnist, and adjunct associate law professor at the University of Hong Kong.
 He is a co-founder and President of PEN Hong Kong, one of 145 PEN centers around the world that promote literature and defend the freedom of expression.
 For years, Ng has been an outspoken advocate for the rights of foreign domestic workers in Hong Kong, writing extensively about the challenges they face and working with support groups including Help for Domestic Workers, the Wimler Foundation and Pathfinders Hong Kong.
 For more, visit www.jasonyng.com.